apps-for-linux/apps-for-linux.github.io/src/content/blog/actual.md

 ---
 title: "Actual Budget"
+description: |
-summary: "Actual Budget is a super fast and privacy-focused app for managing your finances"
+ "Actual Budget is a super fast and privacy-focused app for managing your finances"
 date: 2025-10-02T14:34:00Z
 categories: ["Finance"]
 authors: